june-lawn-diary

 Watering the Lawn

-If you water this month do it in the mornings to reduce the likelihood of red thread.
-This is also the time when dry patches or fairy rings start appearing in the lawn.
-They can easily spoil an otherwise great looking lawn so a little effort in this direction pays dividends.
-Some watering, a little very shallow spiking and applications of wetting agent is all that will be required from now until perhaps August.
-See Pests and Diseases below.
+If you water this month, do it in the mornings to reduce the likelihood of red thread.
+This is also the time of year when dry patches or fairy rings appear on the lawn.
+They can easily spoil an otherwise great-looking lawn, so a little effort in this direction pays dividends.

 Aeration & De-compaction